stcline/RPi_Lab-Comparing_Sensors/README.md

     3. `sudo python3 limit.py`
     4. `sudo python3 ultrasonic.py`
     4. `sudo python3 humiture.py`

+Looks like it might need some Adafruit to work: https://www.raspberrypi-spy.co.uk/2017/09/dht11-temperature-and-humidity-sensor-raspberry-pi/

 Each script is for a different prototype.
 Run each script and compare the results.